 For districts that will have students testing after regular school hours, contact OAA for approval.
 OAA will contact Pearson with this information so the testing hours for the district can be extended.
-Information to provide for approval are District Name, school name, grade, content, and exact name of the session.
+Information to provide for approval are:

+District Name School name Grade Content Exact name of the session as it is in PAN.
 These sessions must be prepared and started before Pearson can change the after-hours setting.